atiqueahmedziad/Easy-Project-Management-Tool/README.md

 6. In ```User``` Table, make a row with filling with ```username``` and ```password```.
 You will use the username and password for login authentication.

 ## How to Contribute
-Follow the above instruction to build the software in your local machine.
+Follow the above instruction to build the application in your local machine.
 Feel free to fix any unassigned issues from [here](https://github.com/atiqueahmedziad/Easy-Project-Management-Tool/issues).
 If you are a first time contributor, I would recommand you to pick one of [these issues](https://github.com/atiqueahmedziad/Easy-Project-Management-Tool/labels/good%20first%20issue) and work on it to get familiar with the codebase.
 Feel free to submit pull request when you make a patch for any issue.

 ## How to get help
 It's a prerequisite that you know Java to work on this project.
-However, if you face any issue with building the software in your local machine or while making a patch for any issue, feel free to ping me at ziad07rock@gmail.com
+However, if you face any issue with building the application in your local machine or while making a patch for any issue, feel free to ping me at ziad07rock@gmail.com